elixir-nx/axon/README.md

 It’s important to note that optimization API does not directly depend on Axon models.
 You can use the API to optimize any differentiable objective function.

-Axon.Training.train implements a common training loop which initializes the training state and iterates through the training set for some given number of epochs.
-It returns the final training state for serialization and potential use in inference workloads.
-Currently, the Axon training API is rather limited; however, there are plans to extend it.
-In the immediate future, we plan to support:

-* Validation and Testing Integration
-* Logging to tools like TensorBoard
-* Inclusion of Train/Validate/Test Metrics

-Additionally, we would love to explore more advanced things like distributed training.
+In the future we plan to support distributed training loops.
 We are also seeking ways to improve the performance of our training loops by running them entirely on native accelerators.

 ## Installation